dereuromark/cakephp-upgrade/README.md

 Don't forget to remove the old 1.3 cake folder and manually clear the (persistent) cache before running the shell.

+I never had to manually replace my core.php with the new 2.x core.php.
+But as there are many new features introduced, it might make sense to do that.
+Just don't forget to merge your existing settings like salt and cache/session/cookie settings.

 Remember: At this point you are already using the shell as 2.x shell. "cake1.x" or whatever you used before is now officially dead.

 ## Usage